 Six Common Myths About Azerbaijan

 Azerbaijan and Armenia fought a war over Azerbaijani territory of Nagorno Karabakh during 1992-1994.
-Both countries agreed to the ceasefire concluded in Bishkek in May 1994.
-The parties have been negotiating a framework for final peace agreement until today.
-Although it has been over little more than two decades, nothing came out tangible from peace talks.
-Small scale sporadic skirmishes happen, time to time, in the front lines.
-Nonetheless, Azerbaijan has effectively succeeded isolating the conflict to the front line only.
-The rest of the country has been secured and people do fall in boredom out of normal routine of life.
-To this time, there is no record of foreign national causalities because of the Nagorno Karabakh conflict since the ceasefire.
-All in all, all tourists and travellers do state that the country is safe to travel.
+Both countries agreed to the ceasefire concluded in 1994.
+A major war broke out in September 2020 for 44 days and a day war in September in 2023 and Azerbaijan’s military victoires in these two short-term targeted operations effectively brought an end to the the fights over Karabakh.
+Morover, the rest of the country has been secured and people do fall in boredom out of normal routine of life.
+To this time, there is no record of a civilian foreign national causality because of the Karabakh conflict during.
+All in all, tourists and travellers do state that the country is safe to travel.

-Have you got an Armenian stamp on your passport?
-Is your answer affirmative?
-Hakuna matata!
-Border officials cannot deny you entry to the country on the ground that you just visited Armenia.
+While crossing the border directly between Armenia and Azerbaijan is currently not possible, visiting Armenia beforehand doesn’t automatically bar you from entering Azerbaijan.
+Simply obtain a visa through the proper channels, and prepare to be greeted with open arms.
 All they do is to ask you few questions like “what was reason of your visit to Armenia” or “What were you doing in Armenia?”
 However, your entry to Azerbaijan can be declined if there is a proof that you have been to Nagorno Karabakh, the occupied territories, without permission of the government in Baku.
-This is because Nagorno Karabakh and 7 adjacent regions are internationally recognized territories of Azerbaijan.
-So you violate laws of Azerbaijan by visiting Nagorno Karabakh and therefore, Azerbaijani government retains the right to deny you the entry.
-All the rest being a garbage chit-chat and leaving Nagorno Karabakh aside, you are always welcome in Azerbaijan.
+Since the Nargorno Karabakh Conflict is over, two governments are now negotiating a peace treaty, you are always welcome in Azerbaijan.

 Gedabey accounted for 20% of all copper production in the Russian Empire.
 The Siemens Brothers had operated Gedabey Plant as a private business.
 The myth that the Siemens Brothers fooled local people and authorities stealing gold in the cover of copper is kind of trauma that haunts people of Gedabey throughout times.
 The data from the Siemens period indicates the purity of refined copper bullion averaged at 99.9%, while gold and silver minerals were considered secondary output and were shipped to Germany without being fully processed.
 More importantly, the gold metal content was very low, at 1/15 to 1/17 of leached ore.
 The records for 1867-1914 show that 58 000 t of copper, more than 3 t of gold and 12 t of silver were produced.
 However, the mystery remains about the Copper Hill (a mountain hill) that the Siemens used to extract copper is now exploited as the main gold deposit to produce gold.